 '''

 #same as original functionality, shows iteration and obj_val by defualt

 TrainingSummary()

 #will only show objective function value

-TrainingSummary(show_iter=false)
+TrainingSummary(:iter)

 #shows iteration, obj_val, learning_rate, and momentum

-TrainingSummary(show_lr=true, show_mom=true)
+TrainingSummary(:iter, :obj_val, :learning_rate, :momentum)

 '''

 Note that the training summary at iteration 0 shows the results before training starts.
-Also, any values that are shown with this method will also be added to the lounge using the update_statistics() function.
+Also, any values that are shown with this method will also be added to the lounge using the update\statistics() function.